rafael-c-alexandre/project-sec/README.md

 This test reflects the correct behaviour of the program.
 Users prove their location correctly by issuing broadcast proof request to other witnesses and submitting them to the server.
 Plus, clients request their locations for a specific epoch and the HA request all the clients in some position at a given epoch.

-### Case 2.
+### Case 2 - stage 1.
 Byzantine user tries to generate a valid report using a fake location

 For this test case, start 1 server, 1 byzantine user with username byzantine_user1 in mode 1, 3 regular users with usernames user1 and user2 , all of them using the grid file **grid2.txt**.